 - Indirect cost information - Other budget information - Name and phone number of the Designated Responsible Employee for complying with national policies prohibiting discrimination (See 10 CFR 1040.5) - Representation of Limited Rights Data and Restricted Software, if applicable - Commitment Letter from Third Parties Contributing to Cost Sharing, if applicable - Environmental Information

 E. SUBMISSION DATES AND TIMES

 1. Letter of Intent Due Date

-A Letter of Intent is not required.
+Letters of Intent are not required and will not be accepted.

 2. Pre-application Due Date